GuiHue/myfenjalinuxcnc/README.md

 ## Features
 * Based on MESA 7i76E
-* Runs on LinuxCNC Master 2.8 with Debian
+* Runs on LinuxCNC 2.8 with Debian 9 (actually operates on master branch)
-* Uses GMOCCAPY GUI in version 2.x with a touch screen
+* Uses GMOCCAPY GUI in version 3.x with a touch screen
 * Connects to an Hitachi WJ-200 VFD to control a typical "China Spindle" with 2.2 kW as it's readily available by various suppliers
 * Uses NC inductive limit switches on each axis and furthermore uses these for homing
 * Connects LinuxCNC to als PILZ safety relais using the relais' semi conductor (Y32) output.
 THis triggers estop in linuxcnc when a hardware based button is pushed and cuts power to various drives.
 * Uses an XHC-HB04 wireless pendant with slightly modified key mapping
 * Uses probe_screen_v2 (see [probe_screen_v2](https://github.com/verser-git/probe_screen_v2)) together with a wireless touch probe by [vers.by](https://vers.by/en) and a wirebased tool length sensor
-** Includes fixed macros for use with LinuxCNC 2.8 (dealing with joint/axis changes)
+* Includes fixed macros and probe_screen.py for use with LinuxCNC 2.8 (dealing with joint/axis changes and changes to command.jog in LinuxCNC Python interface; seperate fork can be found on [github](https://github.com/GuiHue/probe_screen_v2))
-* Uses JMC iHSV57... servos on all axis, run as stepper drives with STP/DIR signals
+* Uses JMC iHSV57xxx servos on X and Y axis; JMC Closed Loop Stepper on Z, run as stepper drives with STP/DIR signals
 * Controls various relais depending on the present machine condition
-* Controls various 3/2 valves from mesa DO within pneumatic setup
+* Controls various 3/2 valves from MESA DO within pneumatic setup
 * Checks a Festo 527467 pressure sensor (NC) and triggers a warning message when pressure drop is registered

 ## Hardware